farshadbaharvand/Modern_Ethereum_Whitepaper/article/01-introduction.md

 This does not handle slashing, validator selection, or block rewards.
 In Ethereum PoS, these are managed at the protocol level via the Beacon Chain and Ethereum clients.

-# What This Article Will Cover
-This article aims to modernize and simplify the original Ethereum whitepaper.
-It is written for readers who have a technical or academic background but are new to blockchain.
-Each section will explain how Ethereum works under the hood, including:

-- The math and logic behind smart contracts and consensus

-- How gas fees and transactions are managed

-- What changed in the network after The Merge

-- How Ethereum is evolving to support millions of users

-- You’ll also see real-world examples, diagrams, code snippets (in Solidity), and links to Ethereum Improvement Proposals (EIPs) where changes are formally proposed and documented.

 [**modern-ethereum-whitepaper**](https://github.com/farshadbaharvand/modern-ethereum-whitepaper)